 Antonine Primary School uses I-Pay Impact online payments to help reduce administration and cash handling in schools and also to allow pupils to reduce the amount of cash they carry to schools.
+Pupils registered for Free School Meals also use this system to order school meal.

-For school meals, each pupil has an account that can be topped up.
+For paid school meals, each pupil has an account that can be topped up.
 There are two ways to pay money into this account: